 Conditional grants, transfers and donations are recognised as revenue to the extent that the Municipality has complied with the conditions embodied in the agreement.
-Where the agreement contains a stipulation to return the asset, other future economic benefits or service potential, in the event of non-compliance to these stipulations and would be enforced by the transferor, a liability is recognised to the extent that the conditions have not been met.
-Where such requirements are not enforceable, or where past experience has indicated that the transferor has never enforced the requirement to return the transferred asset, other future economic benefits or service potential when breaches have occurred, the stipulation will be considered a restriction and is recognised as revenue.
+Where the agreement contains a stipulation to return the asset, other future potential, in the event of non-compliance to these stipulations and would be enforced by the transferor, a liabil that the conditions have not been met.
+Where such requirements are not enforceable, or where past expetransferor has never enforced the requirement to return the transferred asset, other future economic benefice breaches have occurred, the stipulation will be considered a restriction and is recognised as revenue.